 Consider the following when choosing a PSU:

 - Power: The PSU’s power should be higher than the power demand of your charger.
-An overpowered PSU won’t make your charger more powerful, but it will be more future-proof.
-An underpowered PSU can cause overheating and burnout issues.
-If needed, set a power limit on your charger to protect the PSU.
-However, using the charger to its full potential is ideal.
+An overpowered PSU won’t make your charger more powerful, but it will be more reliable and future-proof.
+An underpowered PSU may cause overheating and burnout issues.
+If needed, consider setting a power limit on your charger to protect the PSU.

 - Output Voltage: The PSU’s output voltage should be within the input voltage range of your charger.